Here’s what we think of the Nest Ethical Fund pension – a government-owned pension scheme that invests according to the ethical values of its members.

 The Nest charges compare favourably to other ethical pension funds.

-The PensionBee Future World fund charges 0.95 per cent for the first £100,000 of savings, then falling by increasing amounts.
-For the PensionBee Fossil Fuel Free plan, you’ll pay one annual fee between 0.50 per cent and 0.95 per cent, depending on the plan you choose.
+The PensionBee Fossil Fuel Free plan has an annual fee 0.75 per cent, and its Impact plan charges 0.95 per cent.
 If your pension pot size is larger than £100,000 the fee will be halved on the portion of your savings over this amount.